 Getting out for a walk may be one of the simplest forms of exercise – but that doesn’t mean you don’t need the right kit to make the most of it.
 Effective layering and fabrics designed for the outdoors will make sure you’re comfortable and prepared for any weather, whether it’s your local park or a woodland path.

-Our sponsor, Cotswold Outdoor, have pulled together this expert kit list for taking to the trails.
-They are offering 15% discount for all Bristol Walk Fest participants at their Bristol store and online with the code BWF21 until 30th June.
-You can also book a free in-store appointment with Cotswold Outdoor’s experts to receive free footwear fitting, a personalised kit list and recommendations.
+Our sponsor, Cotswold Outdoor, have pulled together this expert kit list for all your walking needs.
+They are offering 12.5% discount for all Bristol Walk Fest participants at their Bristol Broadmead and Filton stores and online with the code LM-BWF23 until 30th June.

 Whatever the weather looks like when you head out, we all know a shower is rarely far away!
 Being prepared for a downpour aside, a waterproof jacket is a great layer to carry for a little extra warmth and protection against wind chills, or as the final layer in your layering system in colder weather.

 Waterproof jackets should keep you dry on the outside, but also on the inside – make sure you choose a breathable waterproof, which will allow sweat vapour to escape and help to regulate your temperature.
 We also recommend looking for a waterproof jacket that’s lightweight and packable, as this will mean it can be easily stowed in your pack without weighing you down when you don’t need it and isn’t a burden to carry just in case.